 Mr Prandle (pictured) said the "big vision" needed for education was a transformation from "competition to collaboration", adding: "Labour's pledge to protect education funding in real terms is a vitally important first step for children and young people but they should not underestimate the complexities of this responsibility.

-"Labour's plans to provide independent face-to-face careers, advice and guidance to all students studying at school or college are much-needed The current system simply is not working.
+"Labour's plans to provide independent face-to-face careers, advice and guidance to all students studying at school or college are much-needed.
+The current system simply is not working.
 With demand for school places increasing, it is right to halt the coalition's free school experiment which has pulled scarce resources away from places of need."

-Chris Keates, general secretary of the NASUWT, said Labour's education manifesto demonstrated a "clear recognition" by the party that a publicly-funded education system "should secure the educational entitlements of all children and young people. regardless of where they live or go to school or college".
+Chris Keates, general secretary of the NASUWT, said Labour's education manifesto demonstrated a "clear recognition" by the party that a publicly-funded education system "should secure the educational entitlements of all children and young people, regardless of where they live or go to school or college".

-She added: "The NASUWT welcomes Labour's continuing commitment to securing the entitlement of all children and young people to be taught by a qualified teacher their aspirations, either through an academic or vocational pathway
+She added: "The NASUWT welcomes Labour's continuing commitment to securing the entitlement of all children and young people to be taught by a qualified teacher.

-"All evidence shows that investment in the early years of a child's life make a huge difference to educational
+"All evidence shows that investment in the early years of a child's life make a huge difference to educational attainment.
+I therefore welcome the commitment to restoring the Sure Start programme which fell victim to this coalition's unnecessary and savage cuts."